iiasa/message-ix-models/doc/api/tools.rst

 The other submodules implement the supporting methods, calculations, and data handling:

 1. :mod:`.tools.costs.regional_differentiation` calculates the regional differentiation of costs for technologies.
-2. :mod:`.tools.costs.learning` projects the costs of technologies in a reference region with only a cost reduction rate applied.
+2. :mod:`.tools.costs.decay` projects the costs of technologies in a reference region with only a cost reduction rate applied.
 3. :mod:`.tools.costs.gdp` adjusts the regional differentiation of costs for technologies based on the GDP per capita of the region.
-4. :mod:`.tools.costs.splines` applies a polynomial regression (degrees = 3) to each technology's projected costs in the reference region and applies a spline after a convergence year.
-5. :mod:`.tools.costs.projections` combines all the above steps and returns the projected costs for each technology in each region.
+4. :mod:`.tools.costs.projections` combines all the above steps and returns the projected costs for each technology in each region.

 .. automodule:: message_ix_models.tools.costs
    :members: